ShehanAT/personal-blog/content/blog/03-20-2021/index.md

 <p align="center">Figure 1: Screenshot of the Tetris game we will build</p>

 ### What You Will Need
-Before starting to code the Tetris game we must ensure that you have these programs installed on your local machine:
+Before starting to code the Tetris game we must ensure that you meet these requirements before building anything:
-* Python 3(preferably 3.8 or above)
+* Python 3(preferably 3.8 or above) installed
-* Pygame 2(preferably 2.0.1 or above)
+* Pygame 2(preferably 2.0.1 or above) installed
+* Knowledge of the Tetris game rules([see here](https://www.interaction-design.org/literature/article/a-game-explained-an-example-of-a-single-game-and-how-it-meets-the-rules-of-fun#:~:text=as%20you%20can.-,Rules,blank%20space%20in%20a%20line.))
 If you want to know how to install Pygame see installation instructions below.

 ### How to install Python 3